Ridgway Method Certified Practitioner

 - University of Queensland Physiotherapy Sports Masters Course - Rowing Biomechanics

-- University of Queensland Human Movement Studies Course - Optimal Collaberation Between Health Professionals
+- University of Queensland Human Movement Studies Course - Optimal Collaboration Between Health Professionals

-- Muscluloskeletal Physiotherapy Australia - Vertebral Artery Safety within Manual Therapy
+- Musculoskeletal Physiotherapy Australia - Vertebral Artery Safety within Manual Therapy

 Michael’s Special Interests